labordynamicsinstitute/replicability-training/README.md

 > ❗ This page is for Cornell-based students applying to work with the AEA Data Editor.

+{% comment %}

+This page is best viewed at <https://labordynamicsinstitute.github.io/replicability-training/>.

+{% endcomment %}

 ---

 > Training will occur mostly virtually, through a combination of required self-study and live Zoom meetings.